econchick/new-coder/docs/_posts/2013-02-03-Part-2-Giantbomb-API.md

 Before we continue, make sure you've signed up for a developer's API key with [Giantbomb](http://www.giantbomb.com/api/).
 Do not share your key information with anyone (but if you do accidently, be sure to regenerate your key).
 An API key (or token, etc) is used by folks that have public APIs (like [Twitter](http://dev.twitter.com), [Yelp](http://www.yelp.com/developers/documentation/v2/overview), etc) to identify your unique application (or user/developer).

-So in our `GiantbombAPI` class, we'll create a constructor to initialize our API key.
-Everytime we instantiate this class, we'll need to pass in our API key.
+So in our `GiantbombAPI` class, we’ll create a constructor to initialize our API key.
+Everytime we instantiate this class, we’ll need to pass in our API key.
 This makes our code portable, so I can pass this piece of code onto someone else where they can pass in their own API key while still using our code to grab information from the API.

-**Note:** It's essential to make our code portable, or to have the code abstracted away from specifics to us as a user, developer, our machine, etc. It would do no one (but ourselves) any good if we hard-coded in our API key within this class; it's better to pass it in as a variable when instantiating the class.
+**Note:** It’s essential to make our code portable, or to have the code abstracted away from specifics to us as a user, developer, our machine, etc. It would do no one (but ourselves) any good if we hard-coded in our API key within this class; it’s better to pass it in as a parameter when instantiating the class.

-In our class, we'll also define a base URL for which all calls to the API will use.
-Since we're making calls to a URL, we will use the `requests` library again later on in this class (no new import statement need since we're in the same .py file).
+In our class, we’ll also define a base URL for which all calls to the API will use.
+Since we’re making calls to a URL, we will use the `requests` library again later on in this class (no new import statement need since we’re in the same .py file).

 ```python
 class GiantbombAPI(object):